Laura6826/computer_infrastructure_assignments/README.md

 1. [Matplotlib.py](https://matplotlib.org/)
 1. [Seaborn](https://seaborn.pydata.org/)

-Additionally, a number of links are embedded within the code, in areas that i found confussing/difficult, that should help should there be any difficulty.
+Additionally, a number of links are embedded within the code, in areas that i found confusing/difficult, that should help should there be any difficulty.

 ## 5. How to contribute

-As this project was created to fufill an assessment requirement of the module Computer Infrastructure 24-25, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).
+As this project was created to fulfill an assessment requirement of the module Computer Infrastructure 24-25, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).

 Should you find any errors or have any recommendations , please submit a pull request on Github. or just wish to contact that author, you can do so at <maxwell6826@gmail.com>.